 The Mississippi River Delta describes the area where the Mississippi River meets the Gulf of Mexico.
-It is located primarily in the state of Louisiana, in the southeastern part of the United States .
-The River Delta is a 12,000 square kilometer section of land and is one of the largest areas of coastal wetlands in the United States.
-It is also the 7th largest river delta on Earth, and is the nation's largest drainage basin.
+It is located primarily in the state of Louisiana, in the southeastern part of the United States.
+The River Delta is a 12,000 square kilometer (3 million acres) section of land and is one of the largest areas of coastal wetlands in the United States.
+It is also the 7th largest river delta on Earth and is the United States' largest drainage basin.

 The delta occupies an area that reaches across Louisiana from the coastal Chandeleur Islands in the east, to Vermillion Bay on its western side.
-This expansive wetlands also contains roughly 37% of all estuarine marshland in the conterminous United States.
+This expansive wetlands also contain roughly 37% of all estuarine marshland in the contiguous United States.

 Formation Of The Mississippi River Delta

 The river delta is a river-dominant delta, with a prominent bird’s foot delta and was formed approximately 4,500 years.
 The path of the river slowly deposited and dropped sand, clay, and silt along the river banks and in the existing basin, which created blockages within the river, which over time made the plain more shallow.
 These ‘buildups’ are known as delta lobes.
 The larger, or more common these lobes became, the more difficult it was for the river to flow in its original path.
 Eventually, the resistance to the former path became so great that the river was forced to find new routes, and the river changed course.
 This process continued repeatedly, which is why the river delta has such a forked, meandering appearance to it when seen from above.
 The lobes, and silt-heavy areas became prominent marshlands, and important ecosystems for wetland plants and animals.